Santogold (album): Accolades

 Santogold was ranked among the best albums of 2008 by numerous publications.
 Billboard named it the second best album of 2008, while Rolling Stone, Spin, and New York all listed the album at number 6 on their year-end lists.
 Pazz & Jop ranked it at number 7 on their annual list.
 NME also ranked it at number 7, while Slant Magazine placed it at number 9.
 Other publications who featured Santogold on their year-end lists include Q, The Guardian, Pitchfork, Consequence of Sound, Paste, PopMatters, Drowned in Sound, Gigwise, Mixmag, musicOMH and Blender.

 The album was also included in lists ranking the best albums of the 2000s (decade).
-Complex ranked it at number 26 on their list, as well as at number 24 on their "100 Best Albums of the Complex Decade" list, which includes albums released from 2002–2012.
+Complex ranked it at number 26 on their list, as well as at number 24 on their "100 Best Albums of the Complex Decade" list, which includes albums released from 2002 to 2012.
 Slant Magazine placed the album at number 35 on their "Top 100 Albums of the 2000s" list, while Kitsap Sun and Les Inrockuptibles ranked it at number 66 and 76, respectively.
-In their "50 Essential Albums" list, which includes albums from 2004–2014, Clash ranked Santogold at number 41.
+In their "50 Essential Albums" list, which includes albums from 2004 to 2014, Clash ranked Santogold at number 41.